pusichk/Interview-Prep-and-Cheat-Sheets/Languages/Python/README.md

 </p>
 </details>

-So if we want to place code in a `main` method and execute it, our top-level code will have to do so, typically via a call to `main()`
+So if we want to place code in a `main` method for execution, our top-level code will have to do so via a call to `main()`.

 <details><summary>Example</summary>
 <p>